tremor-rs/tremor-www-docs/docs/artefacts/preprocessors.md

 Decompresses a data stream, it is assumed that each message reaching the decompressor is a complete compressed entity.

 The compression algorithm is detected automatically from the supported formats, if it can't be detected the assumption is that the data was decompressed and will be send on.
-Failure then can be transparently handled in the codec.
+Errors then can be transparently handled in the codec.

 Supported formats:

-* gzip
+- gzip
-* zlib
+- zlib
-* xz
+- xz
-* snappy
+- snappy
-* lz4
+- lz4

 ### gzip